MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search-benefits.md

 ---
-title: "What is relevance search and it's benefits| MicrosoftDocs"
+title: "What is relevance search and its benefits| MicrosoftDocs"
-description: What is relevance search and it's benefits.
+description: What is relevance search and its benefits.
 author: mduelae
 manager: kvivek
 ms.service: powerapps